 Last year, I blew myself out going too hard on my first two shifts, and crawled through two more.
 I didn’t want to repeat that experience.

 Today, I teamed up with two other members of Peru Nordic for the race.
-Ed Lis, Betsey Richert, and I agreed to ski two laps on each shift.
+With four people on our team, we planned to ski two laps on each shift.

 Through my first shift, I kept checking my heart rate and it was higher than I wanted – the same numbers that got me in trouble last year.
 I focused on skiing light and smooth, and not trying to be a hero on that 59-meter climb.